emqx/emqx-docs/en_US/gateway/coap.md

 ::: tip

 If you are running EMQX in a cluster, the settings you made through the Dashboard or HTTP API will affect the whole cluster.
-If you only want to change the settings with one node, please configure with [`emqx.conf`](../configuration/configuration.md)
+If you only want to change the settings with one node, configure with [`emqx.conf`](../configuration/configuration.md).

 :::